Friday, December 30, 2011

 You do this exceptionally well..."

-I found myself quickly rooting for Lupita and easily identifying with her struggles in life, even though I have little in common with her.
+Because Garcia McCall's poetry is evocative, readers will easily identify with Lupita's struggles in life, even though they may have little in common with her.
 Some tragedies transcend location and time and Garcia-McCall's poems reflect this.
 The poem, A Night To Remember which tells of Lupita's family receiving a late night call telling them that Mami has died, tugged at my heart because I too had a similar experience when my mother died.

 "Our bare feet cold